PeishuoYu/SudokuSolver/ReadMe.txt

 				from website on demand

 Information about http://cn.sudokupuzzle.org:
 	This website updates Sudoku questions daily.
-So given the difficulty level and a data range, my program will be able to acquire many Sudoku testcases.
+So given the difficulty level and a date range, my program will be able to automatically acquire many Sudoku testcases.

 Why I developed this program:
-	My friend took a online test from deloitte, and there were Sudoku questions in it.
+	My friend took a online test from Deloitte, and there were Sudoku questions in it.
 	After hearing this, I wanted to challenge myself to see whether I could develop an efficient algorithm that can solve Sudoku questions.
 And finally I did it.